Filroden/visage/README.md

 ## Note on Token vs. Actor IDs

-The Visage API methods generally require both an `actorId` and a `tokenId` because the custom visage configurations are stored on the **Actor Document**, but the visual changes (image, name, scale, **disposition**) must be applied to the specific **Token Document** on the canvas.
+The Visage API methods generally require both an `actorId` and a `tokenId` because the custom visage configurations are stored on the Actor Document, but the visual changes (image, name, scale, disposition) must be applied to the specific Token Document on the canvas.
 The currently active form is also tracked per-token.

 You can reliably get both IDs from any selected Token instance (`token`) on the canvas using: